mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Tutorial: Examples

-In the second example, we generate predictors by resampling the National Health and Nutrition Examination Survey (NHANES) data.
-We download publicly available demographic, examination and laboratory data from https://www.cdc.gov/nchs/nhanes.htm.
-We combine data from the 2015-2016 and 2017-2018 cycles and adjust the survey weights as instructed in the official documentation https://wwwn.cdc.gov/nchs/nhanes/tutorials/module3.aspx.
-The data is included in our package as \code{"nhanes1518"}.
+In the second example, we generate predictors by estimating multivariate associations in NHANES data.
+We download publicly available demographic, examination and laboratory data from (\url{https://www.cdc.gov/nchs/nhanes.htm}).
+We combine data from the 2015-2016 and 2017-2018 cycles and adjust the survey weights as instructed in the official documentation (\url{https://wwwn.cdc.gov/nchs/nhanes/tutorials/module3.aspx}).
+The data is included in our package as \code{`nhanes1518'}.
 We use a data subset that includes 5483 observations with no missing data and the following variables: age (\code{RIDAGEYR}), gender (\code{RIAGENDR}), household income (\code{INDHHIN2}), BMI (\code{BMXBMI}), Creatinine (\code{URXUCR}), and 16 phthalate metabolites.
 We choose this data subset because it has continuous, binary, and ordinal predictors and has extensive correlations between many of them.
 We log-transform the phthalate metabolites and Creatinine.
-We use the Bayesian Gaussian copula to simulate synthetic data that preserves the dependence structure.
+We use the Bayesian Gaussian copula to simulate synthetic data that preserves the dependence structure among the predictors.
 Figure~\ref{fig:resamp-cor} shows similar Spearman's correlation matrices between the original data (left) and a simulated data set of 500 observations (right):